 True as that is, 5G is all but guaranteed to change everything.
 Everything points to a groundbreaking influence on our very way of life.
 Investing time, effort, and money preparing for it is wise.
 And based on our experience, you would be hard-pressed to find someone in corporate Canada that disagrees.

-However, it’s important to remember that 5G for Canadian businesses won’t be fully accessible right away.
+However, it’s important to remember that 5G won’t be fully accessible for businesses in Canada right away.
 If you’re a building owner, this fact needs to influence your investment efforts, monetary or otherwise.
 Here are some ways that 5G is certain to affect building owners in Canada, as well as practical advice on how to prepare.

 How 5G Will Affect Your Tenants?

-More bandwidth, low latency, and fast speeds are the calling cards of 5G for Canadian businesses.
+More bandwidth, low latency, and fast speeds are the calling cards of 5G businesses in Canada.
 For your tenants, this means that they’re going to have the fastest and most reliable cell service in history.
 But this isn’t the only feature of your building that will get an upgrade.

 The bandwidth capabilities of 4G can’t support anywhere near the number of devices per square mile as 5G can.
 This fact means big steps forward for smart home technology.
 Last year, it was estimated that smart home devices were found in almost 70% of American homes (Canada's number is very similar).
 Almost 20% of those have multiple devices.
 And those numbers will most certainly go up with each passing year.
 The ever-increasing popularity of smart home tech will welcome 5G with open arms as it makes possible the support of more and more devices simultaneously.